Nasswallet/sample-code-react-native-with-expo/README.md

-# Sample code with react native usning expo framework
+# Sample code with react native using expo framework
 This project is a sample code to demonstrate how to use  Nasswallet Payment Gateway APIs using React Native.

 ###### To run the project use the following commands: